(2,3)-Cordial Oriented Hypercubes: Introduction.

 Let $G = (V,E)$ be an undirected graph with vertex set $V$ and edge set $E$, a convention we will use throughout this paper.
 A $(0,1)$-labeling of the vertex set is a mapping $f:V\to \{0,1\}$ and is said to be {\em friendly} if approximately one half of the vertices are labeled 0 and the others labeled 1.
 An induced labeling of the edge set is a mapping $g:E\to \{0,1\}$ where for an edge $uv, g(uv)= \hat{g}(f(u),f(v))$ for some $\hat{g}:\{0,1\}\times\{0,1\}\to \{0,1\}$ and is said to be cordial if $f$ is friendly and about one half the edges of $G$ are labeled 0.
 A graph, $G$, is called {\em cordial} if there exists a cordial induced labeling of the edge set of $G$ \cite{C}.

-In this article we investigate a labeling of directed graphs that is not merely a cordial labeling of the underlying undirected graph.
-This labeling was introduced by L.B.
+In this article we investigate a labeling of directed graphs that is not simply a cordial labeling of the underlying undirected graph.
+The labeling scheme we investigate here was introduced by L.B.
 Beasley in \cite{B}.
 Let $D = (V,A)$ be a directed graph with vertex set $V$ and arc set $A$ with a friendly vertex set mapping $f$.
 Let $g:A\to \{-1,0,1\}$ be the induced labeling of the arcs of $D$ such that for any arc initiating at $u$ and terminating at $v$, $\overrightarrow{uv}$, $g(\overrightarrow{uv}) = f(v) - f(u)$. $D$ is said to be $(2,3)$-cordial if there exists a friendly vertex set mapping $f$ such that $g$ labels approximately one third of arcs $0$, approximately one third of arcs $1$, and approximately one third of arcs $-1$.
+Applications of balanced graph labelings can be found in the introduction of \cite{D}.

 In \cite{B3}, $(2,3)$-cordial labelings are investigated on oriented trees, oriented paths, orientations of the Petersen graph, and complete graphs.
 In this article we consider $(2,3)$-cordial labelings on oriented hypercubes.
 We confirm the existence of $(2,3)$-cordial oriented hypercubes for every dimension $3k$ for $k \in \N$.
-Additionally, we provide examples of $(2,3)$-cordial oriented hypercubes for dimensions $4$ and $7$, conjecture that there exists a $(2,3)$-oriented hypercube of dimension $3k + 1$ for every $k \in \mathbb{N}$, and close by presenting a 3D oriented hypercube that is not $(2,3)$-cordial, that is we present a 3D oriented hypercube that does not admit a $(2,3)$-cordial labeling.
+Additionally, we provide examples of $(2,3)$-cordial oriented hypercubes for dimensions $4$ and $7$ and conjecture that there exists a $(2,3)$-oriented hypercube of dimension $3k + 1$ for every $k \in \mathbb{N}$.
+We close by presenting the only 3D oriented hypercubes up to isomorphism that are not $(2,3)$-cordial, that is we present the only two 3D oriented hypercube up to isomorphism that do not admit a $(2,3)$-cordial labeling.